LogicalTrust/minerva_lib/README.md

     int crashme(int x) => generic_success;

-For the sake of PFL working, minerva includes generic functionsin order to check the result of particular call.
+For the sake of PFL working, minerva includes generic functions in order to check the result of particular call.
 Take a look at include/minerva_generic.h for the complete list of these.